SilverLinings89/Waveguide/Progress.md

 I have not so far been able to determine the issue.
 The solution in the lower-z-block looks qualitatively right except of a too large amplitude I cannot explain so far.
 On the upper-z-block, there is basically no signal.
 That most likely means that the signal doesn't propagate - why that is the case I have not yet been able to determine either.

+# Wednesday, 24th of November

+The first indication I have gotten about the cause of the error is, that in the solutions there are infringements on the boundary constraints outside the PML.
+This leads me to believe that the problem has to do with dof-numbering and is a result of copying the solution up and down between hierarchy levels.
+This, as far as I know, is the only way this could occur.

+As I thought there was a dof count mismatch.
+They always happen for boundary 5.
+I will write surface details output to determine why this is happening and how to mitigate it.
+For 3 processes in y- and 2 in z-direction, the outputs are as follows:

+On level 0 for process 0: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type PML(7380).
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(18468).
+On level 0 for process 1: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Open.
+Boundary 3 type PML(7380).
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(12924).
+On level 0 for process 2: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Open.
+Boundary 3 type PML(7380).
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(12924).
+On level 0 for process 3: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type PML(7380).
+Boundary 4 type Open.
+Boundary 5 type PML(18468).
+On level 0 for process 4: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Open.
+Boundary 3 type PML(7380).
+Boundary 4 type Open.
+Boundary 5 type PML(12924).
+On level 0 for process 5: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Open.
+Boundary 3 type PML(7380).
+Boundary 4 type Open.
+Boundary 5 type PML(12924).

+On level 1 for process 0: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type Neighbor.
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(12924).
+On level 1 for process 1: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type Neighbor.
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(7380).
+On level 1 for process 2: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type PML(7380).
+Boundary 4 type Dirichlet.
+Boundary 5 type PML(12924).
+On level 1 for process 3: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type Neighbor.
+Boundary 4 type Open.
+Boundary 5 type PML(12924).
+On level 1 for process 4: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type Neighbor.
+Boundary 4 type Open.
+Boundary 5 type PML(7380).
+On level 1 for process 5: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type PML(7380).
+Boundary 4 type Open.
+Boundary 5 type PML(12924).

+On level 2 for process 0: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type Neighbor.
+Boundary 4 type Dirichlet.
+Boundary 5 type Neighbor.
+On level 2 for process 1: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type Neighbor.
+Boundary 4 type Dirichlet.
+Boundary 5 type Neighbor.
+On level 2 for process 2: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type PML(7380).
+Boundary 4 type Dirichlet.
+Boundary 5 type Neighbor.
+On level 2 for process 3: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type PML(7380).
+Boundary 3 type Neighbor.
+Boundary 4 type Neighbor.
+Boundary 5 type PML(12924).
+On level 2 for process 4: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type Neighbor.
+Boundary 4 type Neighbor.
+Boundary 5 type PML(7380).
+On level 2 for process 5: Boundary 0 type PML(2948).
+Boundary 1 type PML(2948).
+Boundary 2 type Neighbor.
+Boundary 3 type PML(7380).
+Boundary 4 type Neighbor.
+Boundary 5 type PML(12924).

+Even after fixing this an error persists.
+I have to check in more detail.
+After a reimplementation, the solver now converges on level 1 for the lower part.
+And for the upper part.
+AND ALSO ON LEVEL 2!!!!!!!!!